-Appointments can usually be pre-booked up to four weeks in advance, for more choice of your preferred practitioner or time.
+Appointments can usually be pre-booked up to four weeks in advance, for more choice of your preferred nurse, HCA or practitioner or time.
 These spaces are limited in order to leave sufficient appointments to meet the daily demand of patients wanting to access a doctor or health professional urgently on the day.

 When the pre-bookable spaces are too far ahead or patients want an earlier appointment than offered, patients are asked to ring at 08:00 on the day on which they wish to be seen.